komzy/PIC18-bluetooth-car/README.md

 # PIC18-bluetooth-car
-Assembly code written for PIC18F4580 for bluetooth controlled car
+Assembly code written for PIC18F4580 for bluetooth controlled car project

 Chassis was interfaced with H-bridges and bluetooth module

-car controlled by "w", "a", "s", "d" keys
+Car controlled by "w", "a", "s", "d" keys